 There’s a relationship between how much you believe in your product and your capability to convince your customer to believe in it.

 And I leave you with one quote straight from the horses’ mouth :

 When you get into business you will make a living.
 But when the business gets into you, you will make a great life.

-Brian Tracey suggests noting down immediately after each sales call / meeting what you did good and what you can do differently.
+Brian Tracey suggests noting down immediately after each sale call/meeting what you did well and what you can do differently.

-By focusing on the positives and on what you can do different you program into your subconscious mind the best behavior -like having a totally new interaction- and they’ll be ready at your disposal on the next call.
+By focusing on the positives and on what you can do differently you program into your subconscious mind the best behavior -like having a totally new interaction- and they’ll be ready at your disposal on the next call.

 100 calls warm-up period program

-Every new job or product, you should make an effort to have 100 calls and face to face interactions as soon as possible.
+For every new job or product, you should make an effort to have 100 calls and face-to-face interactions as soon as possible.

 The focus of these calls is not necessarily to sell but to get face-to-face time with prospects and tell them about your product or services.

 And without focusing on sales it’s even possible you will make sales more easily.

-In any case, the 100 calls warm-up period will teach you much more than most people will learn in years (questions, customers feedback, customer issues etc.).
+In any case, the 100 calls warm-up period will teach you much more than most people will learn in years (questions, customer feedback, customer issues, etc.).